 Multi-Story Factory is a publishing project about New England House, Brighton's purpose-built, light-industrial skyscraper.

 Taking the form of eight billboards published on the walls of the building itself, the project aims to build up a new, honest picture of New England House.

 In the face of the forthcoming £24 million regeneration of the building, we want to bring the community together, to find out what's made here, what's shared here, what's special about the building, and where it can go next.
 By revealing these stories, we hope to empower the current residents of the building to inform the regeneration, and help to ensure that any plans build on what makes New England House so special.

-Multi-Story Factory is funded by INTERREG IV A France (Channel) – England and the ERDF.
+Multi-Story Factory is funded by Brighton & Hove City Council and by Recreate, part-funded by INTERREG IV A France (Channel) England and the European Regional Development Fund.
 The publication is edited by Tom James and Matt Weston, with artwork by Emily Macauley and Andy Felton.
-The project runs from September 2014 to January 2015.
+The project runs from September 2014 to March 2015.

 Kilburn High Road is a classic London high street: packed with people, lined with cheap shops and cafes, and slowly losing its identity.
 Responding to a joint council brief for a pop-up shop project, Spacemakers proposed that, rather than more shops, Kilburn needed new ideas, and a place to have them.